Frequently Asked Questions

 - Work will begin after costs are agreed upon.

 How long does this process take?

 We will work as quickly as possible to schedule inspections and start construction.
 Still, we regret we can’t commit to a timeline.
 Many collaborate to finish this work, so estimating schedules and weather dependencies is challenging.
+Work will be done on a rolling basis.
 The whole process could take anywhere from a few months to a year.